 Conservation of these small animals has long been neglected, despite including some of the most diverse groups on earth and some of the most endangered.
 ZSL is working hard to ensure that our fear of insects and spiders isn’t preventing us from losing the creatures that are too small for us to notice, too different for us to appreciate but too important for us to lose.
-With international pet trade now having reached industrial proportions around the globe, desirable exotic pets including African grey parrots have become actively targeted.
+With pet trade, both legal and illegal, now having reached industrial proportions around the globe, desirable exotic pets including tarantulas, and even African grey parrots have become actively targeted.
 And so acutely sought after that exports of these live birds was outlawed by CITES in 2016 to protect their dwindling numbers.

 Select a blog

 A blog for lovers of ZSL London Zoo, bringing you extraordinary animal facts and exclusive access to the world's oldest scientific zoo.